quietcat/vault-init/README.md

 # vault-init
 ## Rationale
 [Hashicorp Vault](https://www.vaultproject.io/) has a development mode which is memory-only, which does not allow retaining vault data over container restarts.
-This can make the development flow difficult, especially in situations where the store information is updated or added by differnt components during multi-steop initializtion.
+This can make the development flow difficult, especially in situations where the store information is updated or added by different components during multi-step initialization.

 This project provides a simple initialization routine for Vault in server mode, returning control over the vault data lifecycle to the developer.